leonardobdes/BIGdiff/README.md

 How to use this snippet:

+Before you use the script make sure you have the following SNMP configuration in the F5 device:

+At least one SNMP community version 2c, and localhost IP 127.0.0.1 is allowed to query.

+This is the default configuration anyway, with public community and 127.0.0.0/8 in the allow list.

+If you want to check, go to System > SNMP > Agent > Access (v1, v2c) for the community, and System > SNMP > Agent > Configuration for the allow list.

 Download the tablefilter.js file above, if you want to use the table filter functionality.
 Download the bigdiff.sh that is the script file.